cytoscape/cytoscape.js-popper/README.md

 Plain HTML/JS has the extension registered for you automatically, because no `require()` is needed.

 ## API

 This extension exposes two functions, `popper()` and `popperRef()`.
 These functions are defined for both the core and for elements, so you can call `cy.popper()` or `ele.popper()` for example.

 Each function takes an options object, as follows:

-`cy.popper( options )` or `ele.popper( options )` : Get a [Popper Instance](https://popper.js.org/docs/v2/constructors/#createpopper) for the specified core Cytoscape instance or the specified element.
+`cy.popper( options )` or `ele.popper( options )` : Get a [Popper Instance](https://popper.js.org/docs/v2/constructors/) for the specified core Cytoscape instance or the specified element.
 This is useful for positioning a div relative to or on top of a core instance or element.

-`cy.popperRef( options )` or `ele.popperRef( options )` : Get a [Popper Virtual Element](https://popper.js.org/docs/v2/virtual-elements/) for the specified core Cytoscape instance or the specified element.
+`cy.popperRef( options )` or `ele.popperRef( options )` : Get a [Popper virtual element](https://popper.js.org/docs/v2/virtual-elements/) (aka `Popper reference object` in Popper v1) for the specified core Cytoscape instance or the specified element.
 A Popper virtual element is useful only for positioning, as it represent the target rather than the content.
-This is useful for cases where you want to `createPopper()` manually or where you need to pass a `popperRef` object to another library like Tippy.js.
+This is useful for cases where you want to create a new Popper instance manually via Popper constructor `createPopper()` or where you need to pass a `popperRef` object to another library like Tippy.js.

  - `options`
    - `content` : The HTML content of the popper.
 May be a DOM `Element` reference or a function that returns one.